rust-tw/book-tw/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-05/src/main.rs:here}}
 ```

-<span class="caption">Listing 13-5: Defining a closure and storing it in the
+<span class="caption">範例 13-5: Defining a closure and storing it in the
 `expensive_closure` variable</span>

 The closure definition comes after the `=` to assign it to the variable